 Students will be required to cover spot news and file their stories in the manner of a wire service or radio network or newspaper reporter.
-They will gather material for and write in-depth reports, feature stories and follow a realistic
+They will gather material for and write in-depth reports, feature stories and follow a realistic routine.
+Students will be given opportunities to travel, with the proviso that their journeys produce copy.

-The program anticipates placing student articles and broadcast in campus media.
+The program anticipates placing student articles and broadcast reports in campus media.
 Students will be expected also to contact and offer stories to their hometown papers and radio stations.